bandicootisland/NeverNull/README.md

 # Memory Objections
 I can hear one objection already- that NvN creates objects that are in effect discards.
 Yes, I know: all solutions have to compromise.
 There is no get out of jail free card on this null monopoly board.
 So a couple of points:
   You would have to write the defensive 'if null' check somewhere in your code.
+So that null validity check should exist anyway.
-  NvN() will create an object if it is null (to stop the error being thrown) If you are iterating through a large number of objects, with a significant number of null items, and you think the protection is a waste of memory, then dont do it!
+  NvN() will create an object only if it is null (to stop the error being thrown).
+If you are iterating through a large number of objects, with a significant number of null items, and you think the protection is a waste of memory, then dont do it!
 Simply write the check first:
     if (Book!=null)
       if (Book.Publisher!=null)
         if (Book.Publisher.FirstName !=null)
            if (Book.Publisher.FirstName.Length>0)
               //yay, we have a first name, just going to repeat all that for last name, and then concatenate the two.
-Also, middle name was requested by business...sheesh
+Also, middle name was just requested by business...so times 3
+  (Yes, I know I can short form it with null coalescing operators; the logic is the point)

-  or in linq:
+  or, within linq:
     foreach book in Books.Where(b=>b.Publisher!=null)
        etc.